 Suzy was appointed the Independent Chair of Sheffield’s Business Improvement District in May 2016, taking over from James Prince of John Lewis.
 Suzy brings a wealth of experience to the Sheffield BID, having chaired and served on boards in a variety of sectors including enterprise, finance, health and housing.
 Suzy is the former chair and regional director of the Institute of Directors in Yorkshire.
 In 2009 she was named Non-Executive Director of the Year in Yorkshire and received an OBE in the Queen’s Birthday Honours for public service.
 In April 2016 Suzy was appointed as a Trustee and Chair Designate of the environmental charity Keep Britain Tidy.
 Suzy, who started her career as a journalist, holds a series of high profile directorships across private and public sector as well as running her own successful business, Cloud Talking, a mentoring, board support and counselling service.
 She is currently Chair of the Board at Doncaster and Bassetlaw Hospitals NHS Foundation Trust and Derwent Living and was formerly a non-executive director at Barnsley Hospital NHS Foundation Trust.
 As the Independent Chair, Suzy provides leadership and direction to the BID Board.
 She holds the BID’s management team to account, ensuring delivery of the BID con

-- Daniel Bates, Chief Executive, Sheffield Theatres and City of Sheffield Theatres Trust
+- Daniel Bates, Chief Executive, Sheffield Theatres and City of Sheffield Theatres Trust (re-elected October 2017)

 Dan joined Sheffield Theatres as Chief Executive in September 2009, in time for the completion of the final stage of the £15.3m refurbishment of the Crucible, which re-opened in February 2010.
 Previously Dan worked as Chief Executive at York Theatre Royal for five years and had a long career at the West Yorkshire Playhouse in Leeds, where he joined the company as a Stage Manager in 1987 and eventually became Executive Director.
 Alongside his work at Sheffield Theatres, Dan is currently a Board member of &Co (the cultural marketing house), a member of Sheffield’s Cultural Consortium and a member of the Creative and Digital Industry Sector Group for Sheffield and South Yorkshire.